BZeise/bzeise.github.io/README.md

 ## 7.19.23 --
 - Coming back to this.
     - TODOs
-    - Check access
+    - Check access -- Good.
+Can update Github, but the page didn't update the resume immediately... hmm.
-    - Update resume available
+    - Update resume available -- in progress
-    - Update photo
+    - Update photo -- in progress
+    - Update bio and essentials
+    - Update non-essential fun things (hobbies section)
+    - Optimize page
+        - Image loading
+        - Scrolling jitteriness
+    - What else?